 Entrainment.
 Entrainment is often used to support self-regulation; this is also sometimes called rhythmic synchronization .
 Entrainment occurs when the rhythm of one experience synchronizes with the rhythm of another.
 For example, babies hear their first rhythm in utero when listening to their mothers’ heartbeats; the natural way to calm infants is to sway, rock or pat them to the rhythm of a resting heart rate.
 In expressive arts therapy approaches, heartbeat, motor activity and brain activity are sources of rhythm and can be influenced to fall into synchronous rhythms, not only by the therapist’s voice, but by introducing sensory experiences that reinforce resting heart rate (60 to 80 beats a minute) or slow down or energize individuals.
 In brief, one way to apply the use of music as entrainment is through its role as an auditory cue to enhance either experiences of calm or experiences of energy.
 Because hyperactivation and dissociation impact how individuals “keep the beat,” entrainment through one or more of the expressive arts can help redirect energy and attention toward more positive, self-empowered emotional states.

 These are just a few “basics” of expressive arts therapy that support self-regulation.
 At the core of all the approaches described above, sensory-based attunement to the relationship is the real foundation of not only self-regulation, but also reparation and healing.
 In other words, it is not just the arts expression that is the reparative agent in expressive arts therapy; it is the therapist who brings the knowledgeable and sensitive relational skills to support actual change and recovery.

-Be well and more excerpts from the forthcoming Trauma-Informed Expressive Arts Therapy are coming soon (in preparation with Guilford ©2016),
+Be well, and more excerpts from Trauma-Informed Expressive Arts Therapy are coming soon.